What You Need to Know About Divorce

 What About Immediate Issues?

-After the initial petition is filed the court will issue a preliminary injunction that prohibits either party from harassing the other; prohibits any community property from being sold; requires insurance coverages be maintained; and prohibits children from being removed from out of state.
+After the initial petition is filed the court will issue a preliminary injunction that prohibits either party from harassing the other; prohibits any community property from being sold; requires insurance coverage be maintained; and prohibits children from being removed from out of state.
 Beyond that either party may ask the court for “temporary orders” for matters such as child support, spousal maintenance, parenting time, attorney fees, and other matters while the dissolution is proceeding.
 Again, the more the parties can voluntarily reach agreement on these matters, the faster and less expensive the process will be.

 A party who has been threatened with, or suffered, domestic violence may seek an “order of protection” for themselves or their children.